aws-samples/reinvent2019-svs217/README.md

 First, let's get familiar with SAM CLI by using it to initialize, build, and deploy a simple hello world app.
 Walk through Steps 1-3 of [Tutorial: Deploying a Hello World Application](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html) from the AWS SAM Getting Started documentation.

+By the end of this tutorial, you should have deployed a sample hello world endpoint and been able to make a request to it using the `curl` command.

 ## Publishing your app to SAR

-Now that you've created a sample application using SAM, you can use SAM CLI to publish it to the AWS Serverless Application Repository (SAR), allowing you to share your application with others.
+Now that you've created a sample application using SAM, you can use SAM CLI to publish it to the AWS Serverless Application Repository (AWS SAR), allowing you to share your application with others who can deploy it without needing any special developer tools.

 ### Add application metadata